 Being a body snatcher came with a few fundamental rules.
 It wasn’t just about digging up a cadaver and getting it safely back to the anatomy school or squashed into a hamper for shipping.
 Body snatching was much more than this.
 Fail to follow these basics, and chances were you’d be spending a fair bit of your time in goal.

-So what were the 5 rules that every body snatcher should follow?
 There were some basic rules that most, if not all, body snatchers would have followed.
 The simplest of these was to use a wooden shovel so as not to attract attention to the noise when digging and don’t snatch under a full moon.
-The removal of the cadavers teeth before the corpse was handed over for sale was an almost given, as was removing any burial clothes and throwing these back into the bottom of the coffin.
+The removal of the cadavers teeth before the corpse was handed over for sale was a must, as was removing any burial clothes and throwing these back into the bottom of the coffin.
 And never dig up the whole coffin.

 Each resurrectionist would also have had their own personal rules in which they followed.
 Perhaps to follow a ritual, carrying out something particular to them that they’d developed during their years of successful grave robbing.

 But let’s take a look at the essential rules that any body snatcher who knew what they were doing, would almost certainly have followed.

 Perhaps the main characteristic of being a body snatcher, apart from having a strong stomach, was stealth.